sdingcn/clo/README.md

 a string encoding the entire program state, and when the state is resumed using `.eval` it starts right after the `.forkstate` call but with a return value of Void type.
+For example, the following program outputs 0, 1, 2, 2, 3 in order.
 ```
 {
   (.putstr "0\n")